Car Payment Calculator 2026 – In-House Financing & Amortization | FinToku

 This calculator is provided for general informational and educational purposes only and does not constitute financial, legal, or tax advice.
 It is not affiliated with, endorsed by, or a substitute for consultation with your lender, dealer, or a licensed financial advisor.

-The "Est. APR" shown reflects the interest rate spread over the loan term and vehicle price; it is not the regulatory Annual Percentage Rate disclosed under Truth in Lending / consumer credit laws, which is typically calculated including financed fees.
+The "Est. APR" shown reflects the interest rate spread over the loan term and vehicle price.
+It is not, however, the regulatory Annual Percentage Rate disclosed under Truth in Lending / consumer credit laws, which is typically calculated including financed fees.
 Always confirm the actual APR, payment schedule, and total cost in your official loan agreement before signing.

 FinToku is not a lender and does not broker, originate, or guarantee financing.
 Use of this tool does not create any financial relationship between you and FinToku.
 You are solely responsible for decisions made using these estimates.